-270S Biological Chemistry.
+- of properties of inorganic materials with investigation of their applications.
+Three hours of lecture and three hours of laboratory.
+Prerequisite, 120 or 125.
+Brewer. - 270S Biological Chemistry.
 A survey of the chemical and physical nature of biological macromolecules, including nucleic acids, proteins, lipids and carbohydrates; biochemistry of enzyme catalysis; bioenergetics and regulatory mechanisms.
 Principles and techniques of experimental biochemistry, focusing on isolation methods and techniques for analyzing structure and function.
 Three hours of class and three hours of laboratory.
 Prerequisite, 190.
 (Same as Biochemistry/Molecular Biology 270 and Biology 270.)
-The Department.

-321F Physical Chemistry I. A study of the fundamental concepts and principles of quantum chemistry.
+Elgren. - 321F Physical Chemistry I. A study of the fundamental concepts and principles of quantum chemistry.
 Topics include quantum mechanics and the nature of the chemical bond; applications of molecular quantum mechanics; spectroscopy.
 Laboratory focuses on experiments that lead to the development of quantum mechanics, on molecular modeling and on spectroscopy.
 Laboratory includes applications to biochemistry.
 Three hours of class plus laboratory.
 Prerequisite, 125 or 190, Mathematics 114, Physics 105 or 195.
 (Same as Biochemistry/Molecular Biology 321.)
-LaGraff.

-322S Physical Chemistry II.
+Jones. - 322S Physical Chemistry II.
 A study of the fundamental concepts and principles of thermodynamics and kinetics.
-Topics include the laws of thermodynamics; prediction of the direction and extent of chemical reactions; equilibrium; chemical kinetics; catalysis; reaction rate theory; photochemistry.
+Topics include the laws of thermodynamics, prediction of the direction and extent of chemical reactions, equilibrium, chemical kinetics, catalysis, reaction rate theory and photochemistry.
 Three hours of class plus laboratory.
 Prerequisites, 125 or 190, Mathematics 114, Physics 105 or 195.
 The department recommends that students take 321 prior to 322.
 (Same as Biochemistry/Molecular Biology 322.)
-LaGraff and Shields.

-346F Biochemistry.
-For full description, see Biology 346.

-371F,S Research Methods in Chemistry.
+Jones, Kirschner and Shields. - 346F Biochemistry.
+For full description, see Biology 346. - 371F,S Research Methods in Chemistry.
 Development of laboratory skills in several areas of chemistry through a number of intensive laboratory projects, with an emphasis on using instrumental techniques.
 Exploration of synthesis, both inorganic and organic, including handling air- and water-sensitive materials, and introduction to the chemical literature.
 Application of kinetic and thermodynamic techniques.
 Six hours of laboratory and one hour of class.
 Prerequisite, 265 or 270.
-Maximum enrollment, 16.
-The Department.

-393F Advanced Organic Chemistry I. Investigation of techniques of structure proof, with an emphasis on NMR methods and mass spectrometry.
+Brewer and Kinnel. - 393F Advanced Organic Chemistry I. Investigation of techniques of structure proof, with an emphasis on NMR methods and mass spectrometry.
 Further work in organic synthesis, with examples taken from natural products chemistry.
 Prerequisite, 255.
-Kinnel.

-412S Advanced Organic Chemistry II.
+Kinnel. - 412S Advanced Organic Chemistry II.
 Study of the techniques and theoretical framework used to investigate reaction mechanisms.
 Topics include thermochemistry, kinetics, linear free energy relationships and molecular orbital theory and symmetry.
 Prerequisite, 255 and 321.
-Rosenstein.

-423F Advanced Inorganic Chemistry.
+Rosenstein. - 423S Advanced Inorganic Chemistry.
 Introduction to the chemical applications of group theory, including molecular structure and spectroscopy.
 Study of inorganic and organometallic synthesis and reaction mechanisms through readings in the primary literature.
 Prerequisite, 321.
-Brewer.

-[4365] Biophysical Chemistry.
+Brewer. - [436S] Biophysical Chemistry.
 A study of physical chemical forces and interactions that determine structures, functions and behavior of proteins and other macromolecules.
 Discussion of spectroscopic and other physical techniques employed in studying macromolecular structures and properties.
 Prerequisite, 321.
-(Same as Biochemistry/ Molecular Biology 436.)

-551-552F,S Senior Project.
+(Same as Biochemistry/Molecular Biology 436.) - 551-552F,S Senior Project.
 An intensive research project carried out in association with a faculty member, culminating in a thesis.
 Prerequisite, 371.
 Attendance at weekly departmental seminars is required.
 Candidates for honors should elect both 551 and 552.
 The Department.